wp-plugins/rio-video-gallery/readme.txt

 === Rio Video Gallery ===
 Contributors: Riosis Group
 Donate link: http://riosis.com/themes/rio-video-gallery/
-Tags: video gallery, YouTube, Vimeo, Dailymotion Requires at least: 3.5
+Tags: video gallery, YouTube, Vimeo, Dailymotion, video gallery pagination, prettyphoto Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 3.8.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2

 == Description ==

 A powerful Video Gallery plugin that allows you to embed videos from YouTube, Vimeo and Daily motion through categories.
 You can manage them through a neat and user-friendly settings panel.
 Also added a help option for user reference.
+Used prettyphoto for video Popup

 == Installation ==